crustio/crust-wiki/docs/merchantGuidance.md

 ![reward](assets/merchant/reward.png)

 > ⚠️ Please be sure to have sufficient collateral.
-Since anyone can collect order rewards, it is stipulated that rewards will not be issued if the collateral is insufficient when a reward calculation is done.
+Since anyone can settle order rewards, it is stipulated that rewards will not be issued if the collateral is insufficient when a reward settlement is done.

-### 2. Calculating order rewards
+### 2. Settlement of order rewards

-#### Auto calculation tool
+#### Auto settlement tool

-Please use [cst](https://www.npmjs.com/package/crust-storage-tool) to calculate your order reward.
+Please use [cst](https://www.npmjs.com/package/crust-storage-tool) to settle your order reward.

-#### Mannual calculation way
+#### Mannual settlement way

-Order rewards **need to be calculated before collection**.
-Currently, there are 3 ways for merchants to calculate their order rewards:
+Order rewards **need to be settled before collection**.
+Currently, there are 3 ways for merchants to settle their order rewards:

 1. Checking node order-taking information through [sPlorer](https://splorer.crust.network/home/mr)：

 ![splorer](assets/merchant/splorer.png)

-2. **For expired files (rewards for unexpired files cannot be calculated)**, sending the`claimReward` transaction in [Apps](https://apps.crust.network/?rpc=wss%3A%2F%2Fapi. crust.network%2F#/extrinsics) to calculate order rewards：
+2. **For any files (including unexpired files, settlement can also be carried out.
+Tips and basic fees will be distributed according to the proportion of the storage time to the total order time)**, sending the`claimReward` transaction in [Apps](https://apps.crust.network/?rpc=wss%3A%2F%2Fapi. crust.network%2F#/extrinsics) to settle order rewards：

 ![claimReward](assets/merchant/calculate.png)

-3. For those calculated order rewards, merchants can collect them (see [Collect rewards](#1-procedures)).
+3. For those settled order rewards, merchants can collect them (see [Collect rewards](#1-procedures)).

 ### 3. Order reward description